Hereditary Cancer Genetic Testing

 A genetic counselor is a medical professional with advanced training in genetics and counseling who works with families to investigate whether a hereditary condition is present.
 Because of the complexity of the test results and the emotions involved, genetic counselors guide patients through the genetic testing process, providing explanation and support at each step.

-A genetic counseling appointment takes 30 minutes to 1 hour and can be done either in person at one of two locations or via video visit.
+Genetic counseling appointments typically last 30-60 minutes and can be completed in person at any of our convenient Cancer Care locations or through a virtual video visit.
 During the appointment, the genetic counselor will gather a detailed family cancer history.
-Once all information is collected, the genetic counselor will discuss whether genetic testing is recommended as well as the benefits, limitations and costs of genetic testing.
+Once all information is collected, the genetic counselor will discuss whether genetic testing is recommended as well as the benefits, limitations, and insurance coverage and implications of testing.
 If a patient chooses to proceed, a blood or saliva sample is collected and sent to a lab for analysis.
-Results are typically available in 2-3 weeks and the genetic counselor calls the patient to discuss.
+Results are typically available in 2-3 weeks.
+Once results are back, the genetic counselor calls the patient to review the results and discuss next steps.

-If a gene mutation is identified, then an individual will have a detailed discussion regarding these results with the genetic counselor.
-This will include reviewing what types of cancer are associated with the gene, how large are the risks for those cancers and what are the medical management recommendations.
-For example, Lynch syndrome is a hereditary cancer condition associated with increased risks for colon, stomach, uterine and ovarian cancer.
-Individuals with this condition are recommended to have frequent screening of their colon and stomach.
+There are three types of test results.
+A positive result means a genetic mutation was identified that may increase your risk of cancer.
+Individuals with a positive genetic testing result will meet with a genetic counselor who will review what types of cancers are associated with this condition and what is recommended to address this risk.
+For example, Lynch Syndrome is a hereditary cancer condition associated with increased risks of colon, stomach, uterine and ovarian cancer most significantly.
+Individuals with this condition are recommended to have earlier and more frequent colonoscopies compared to the general population.
 Women are recommended to be followed closely by a gynecologist and consider a total hysterectomy once childbearing is completed.

-Even if test results are negative, the genetic counselor may have cancer screening recommendations for you and family members based on the family history of cancer.
-Approximately 20% of cancers fall into the "familial cluster" category, meaning that cancer occurs within the family in a higher percentage than expected by pure chance.
-The increased occurrence of cancer in these families is probably due to combination of environmental/lifestyle factors and unidentified genetic factors.
-Depending on your specific family history of cancer, you may be recommended to have increased cancer screening.
+The second type of genetic testing result is negative.
+Even if genetic testing results are negative, the genetic counselor may have recommendations for cancer screening based on your family history.
+Approximately 20% of cancers fall into the "familial cluster" category, meaning that cancer occurs within the family at a higher percentage than expected by pure chance.
+The increased occurrence of cancer in these families is probably due to a combination of environmental/lifestyle factors and unidentified genetic factors.
+Depending on your specific family history of cancer, you or family members may be recommended to have increased cancer screening.

 Cancer genetics is a rapidly changing field, with new discoveries happening all the time.
 As new genes are discovered, you may be offered updated cancer genetic testing.

-If you have additional questions about cancer genetic counseling/testing, please speak to your provider or call 919-350-CURE (2873) to schedule an appointment with our genetic counseling team.
+If you have additional questions about cancer genetic counseling or testing, please speak to your provider or call 919-350-CURE (2873) to schedule an appointment with our genetic counseling team.